Overall score

 Broome is a regional mid-sized suburb with local services and a more relaxed pace, while Cable Beach is a beachside mid-sized suburb where the coast sets the tone.
 Where Cable Beach is shaped by the coast, Broome offers a more landlocked suburban rhythm.

-Broome pulls ahead on public transport access and walkability, whereas Cable Beach is the better pick for housing affordability and a larger local community.
+Broome pulls ahead on public transport access and walkability, whereas Cable Beach is the better pick for housing affordability and a quieter safety profile.
 Broome generally means more approachable housing costs, while Cable Beach leans toward more sought-after housing.

 Retirees and families may find Broome the better fit, while people chasing a beach lifestyle and investors are more likely to prefer Cable Beach.